-Research in the Eisele group is focused on the fundamental science of self-assembled nanostructures.
+We are particularly interested in fundamental research with potential future applications, especially in the areas of renewable energy, health, and national security.
 Our research comprehensively combines different disciplines such as engineering, chemistry, physics, material science, and biology.

-In our lab we synthesize/create and study artificial model systems for light-harvesting (both, in solution and on solid substrates) in order to elucidate the fundamental processes that govern nature’s highly efficient photosynthetic masterpieces.
-Instead of improving the efficiency of current light-harvesting devices, the aim of our research is to learn from nature’s design principles in order to inspire creation of entirely new architectures that can operate both efficiently and robust.
-Our group aims to contribute to a better understanding of energy and electron transport processes in nanoscale systems, which is vital to making new breakthroughs in the development of opto-electronic applications such as photovoltaic devices.
-We’re fascinated by the collective phenomena found in self-assembled nanoscale systems such as supra-molecular assemblies (Frenkel exciton systems), semiconductor nanostructures (Wannier exciton systems), metallic nanostructures (plasmonic systems), and organic/inorganic hybrid systems.
+Specifically.
+In our lab, we synthesize/create and investigate artificial model systems for light-harvesting (both in solution and on solid substrates) in order to elucidate the fundamental processes that govern nature’s highly efficient photosynthetic masterpieces.
+Instead of improving the efficiency of current light-harvesting devices, our aim is to learn from nature’s design principles in order to inspire the creation of entirely new architectures that can operate both efficiently and robustly.
+Our group aims to contribute to a better understanding of energy and electron transport processes in nanoscale systems, which is vital to making new breakthroughs in the development of optoelectronic applications such as photovoltaic devices.

 Enjoy learning more about current projects and experimental strategies and contact us directly!